SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-submitting-pull-requests.md

 * I check out the main branch
 * I create a branch.
 To keep it simple, I typically use the format `[WorkItemNumber]_description-text`, such as `123_add-spellcheck`.
 Different teams have different standards for branch names; I adapt as necessary.
+* I make a single commit -- or sometimes even an empty commit with `git commit -m "my message" --allow-empty`
+* I create a pull request based on that branch so that it's available for others ASAP.

+## Doing Work in the Pull Request

+I make many small commits to the PR as I go.
+Making small commits lets me backtrack more easily if I need to, and shows my thought process as I add comments to the commits.
+I'm not worried about how many commits I make; I take care of that at the end (more on that later).

+I treat my pull request like a diary - which is to say, I try to "think out loud".
+If I'm stumped, or if I consult a resource or article, or if I'm debating different directions, I might add that information in a comment.
+This provides historical context for anyone who might need it in the future.

+## Self Review

+Regardless of whether anyone else will review the PR, when I think it's ready to submit or get feedback on, I try to do a "self review".

+I'll put on my reviewer hat and review the PR as if I'd created it.
+This usually turns up some small tweaks I want to make, and also allows me to add more information, such as drawing attention to riskier areas of my work that need in-depth review, or explaining my thinking around the choices I made.

+## What to do with all of those commits?